 Dr. Dodds was most recently Director of Fermentation & Biocatalysis Development at Bristol-Myers Squibb.
 He previously held positions at Sepracor in charge of enzyme catalysis development and Schering-Plough, where he helped establish their biocatalysis group.
 Dr. Dodds has been involved in multiple aspects of drug manufacturing— including chemical and fermentation process, development molecular biology, and microbiology and the development of intellectual property in these areas.
 He has a B.Sc. in Biochemistry, an M.Sc. in Biological Chemistry, and a Ph.D. in Organic Synthesis all from the University of Toronto.

-F. Michel Racine, Scientific Advisor
+F. Michel Racine, Director of Fermentation

-Dr. Racine is Director of Fermentation at zuChem, Inc. and an expert in fermentation optimization and scale-up and process engineering with over 20 years of industrial experience.
+Dr. Racine is an expert in Fermentation at zuChem, Inc. and an expert in fermentation optimization and scale-up and process engineering with over 20 years of industrial experience.
 From 1982-1989, Dr. Racine worked at Enzyme Technologies Corporation where he directed programs for improving bacterial and fungal strains for production of commercially important enzymes for starch processing.
 From 1989 – 2002, he managed process optimization activities at Genencor International, including fermentation technology development and strain development.
 Dr. Racine received his Ph.D. in Microbiology in 1974 from the University of Virginia School of Medicine, Charlottesville and his B.S. in Biology in 1969 from Virginia Polytechnic Institute and State University in Blacksburg, Virginia.

 Important Policies, Governance and Disclosures